Green is the new pink: Sustainable fashion will rule the runway

 Consumers are driving the next great social change via their wallets, and no amount of advertising, PR, or marketing budget can overcome the power of consumers committed to purpose.

-2021 will reveal the lasting impacts of COVID-19 with regard to consumer behavior and shopping trends – and not just in fashion – shifts will be felt across the board.
+The lasting impacts of COVID-19 will continue to shape consumer behavior and shopping trends – and not just in fashion – shifts will be felt across the board.

 Retailers that have been planning to adapt to consumer demands for more ethical standards are now accelerating those efforts: